DeepAlloc: CNN-Based Approach to Efficient Spectrum Allocation in Shared Spectrum Systems: Large-Scale Simulations

 In this section, we discuss our large-scale simulation results conducted over a large geographical area (we discuss an outdoor testbed evaluation in the next section).
 We start with describing the underlying propagation model used in our simulations. \mgtc{All our developed software is open-source~\cite{github}.}

 \para{Longley-Rice Propagation Model and Setting.} To evaluate our techniques over a realistic propagation model, we use the well-known Longley-Rice ~\cite{chamberlin82} Irregular Terrain With Obstruction Model (ITWOM), which is a complex model of wireless propagation based on many parameters including locations, terrain data, obstructions, soil conditions, etc. We use SPLAT!~\cite{splat} to generate path-loss values; SPLAT! is an open-source software implementing the Longley-Rice propagation model.
 When simulating the above propagation model, we consider an area of 1km $\times$ 1km in our state and use the 600 MHz band to generate path losses using SPLAT!.
-As the height of an entity is an important factor in determining the path loss, we place the transmitters (PU or SU) at a height of 30m and the receivers (PURs and SSs) at 15m above the ground level.
-For clarity of presentation and due to limited space, in many plots, we only show results for the \pset; in these cases, the observed trend in \sset is similar.
+As the height of an entity is an important factor in determining the path loss, we place the transmitters (PU or SU) at a height of 30m and the receivers (PURs and SSs) at 15m above the ground level.\footnote{\iam{At much lower heights, transient obstacles such as vehicles and temporary structures, would affect the path-loss model---which the SPLAT! software doesn't account for; thus, we choose a higher altitude to simulate an \iar{accurate} setting.}} For clarity of presentation and due to limited space, in many plots, we only show results for the \pset; in these cases, the observed trend in \sset is similar.